GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/README.md

   --m-metadata-file metadata.txt \
   --o-visualization barplot_before_filtering.qzv
 ```
 19 samples had 100% avian DNA, which is annoying since we can't recover any fish DNA from them.
-I haven't seen this in terns.
-Perhaps the primers are a better match to puffins.
+I haven't seen this in terns before.
+Perhaps the primers are a better match to puffins?
 Or perhaps the birds hadn't fed on anything recently?
+Not sure.

 Barplot having removed bird/human/unassigned DNA:
 ```